To build the border wall the federal government has brought condemnation lawsuits against more than 300

 The Department of Homeland Security has offered only to pay for the exact footprint of the border wall (typically, a 60-foot wide strip) as it passes through a parcel of land.
 In their simplistic calculations, the agency has completely issues such as the devaluation of contiguous property, problems accessing land and homes behind the wall, impacts on livelihood, and the importance of cultural heritage.
 Despite the range and complexity of these issues, DHS has steadfastly refused to enter into meaningful negotiations with property owners.

 The Department of Homeland Security has repeatedly claimed that they have consulted with landowners and local officials regarding border wall construction.
-But when the Texas Border Coalition repeatedly invited DHS and Customs and Border Protection officials to “walk the line and see the impacts that the border wall will have on specific communities, they responded that they would only do so if the owners of the property that they would be crossing were kept away.
+But when the Texas Border Coalition repeatedly invited DHS and Customs and Border Protection officials to “walk the line” and see the impacts that the border wall will have on specific communities, they responded that they would only do so if the owners of the property that they would be crossing were kept away.
 Apparently, their preferred method of consultation is a condemnation proceeding.

 Senator Hutchison did add an amendment to the 2008 Omnibus Appropriations Bill that gave the Secretary of Homeland Security the flexibility to decide where walls should be built, as well as to spare places where walls do not make sense.
 The Homeland Security Secretary was also required to, “consult with the Secretary of Interior, the Secretary of Agriculture, States, local governments, Indian tribes, and property owners in the United States to minimize the impact on the environment, culture, commerce, and quality of life for the communities and residents located near the sites at which such fencing is to be constructed.”

 Following howls of outrage from right wing pundits and politicians that she had “gutted” the Secure Fence Act, Hutchison backed away from her amendment.
 She has yet to confront DHS on its refusal to consult with property owners, as epitomized by its demand that landowners be kept away from any DHS employees who walk the line through their property.
-So long as she is afraid to fight on behalf of Texas landowners, the amendment that she authored is just more empty words.
+So long as she is afraid to fight on behalf of

 Senator Cornyn’s statements assuring that there will be local consultation have also proved to be empty.
 Like Senator Hutchison, he has made no concrete effort to stand up for border residents.
 Instead, Cornyn sponsored the “Emergency Border Security Funding Act of 2007” which called for 700 linear miles of border wall and 300 miles of vehicle barriers along the US – Mexico border, and provided $3 billion dollars to build it.
 Cornyn’s bill went nowhere, but even without it DHS has received $3.1 billion to build the border wall.